jmiemirza/Meta-Prompting/readme.md

 [//]: # (This repository contains the code for all the experiments &#40;for 20 datasets&#41; conducted in our paper.)

-# Meta-Prompting for Automating Zero-shot Visual Recognition with LLMs [[Paper](https://arxiv.org/pdf/2403.11755.pdf)]
+# Meta-Prompting for Automating Zero-shot Visual Recognition with LLMs

+This is the official repository for our paper [Meta Prompting](https://arxiv.org/pdf/2403.11755.pdf) which has been accepted for publication at ECCV 2024.

 In this paper, we present Meta-Prompting for Visual Recognition (MPVR), a method to effectively take humans out of the loop and completely automate the prompt generation process for zero-shot recognition.
 Taking as input only